Vrend/urbit-go/README.md

 It will ask for a glob file.
 Navigate to http://127.0.0.1:8080/docket/upload (or wherever you host your fakezod).
 Then select 'urbit-go' as the app, and upload the 'urbit-go-glob' folder in this repository.
 If all goes well, you'll have a 'working' install.

-**Note:** If you are not running this on a fakezod, you will need to update desk.docket-0 glob-ames and also desk.ship to the name of your ship
+**Note:** If you are not running this on a fakezod, you will need to update desk.docket-0 glob-ames to the name of your ship

 ## Progress